The White Saviour Complex. Stop Trying to 'Save the World'.

 'No White Saviours' is a brilliant organisation who use social media to challenge the concept of the 'White Saviour Complex'.
 The White Saviour Complex refers to "a white person who acts to help non-white people, with the help in some contexts perceived to be self-serving."

-"The White Man's Burden” suggests that the 'white man' has a moral obligation to rule people of colour.
-Through this perceived obligation, there is an expectation that the white race must influence the progress of all aspects of coloured communities; involving, economic, social and cultural influence.
-Such power was implemented through settler colonialism; which at the at the time was based upon religious missionaries displacing indigenous communities and culture.
+'The White Man's Burden' suggests that the 'white man' (very gendered language), has a moral obligation to rule people of colour.
+Through this perceived obligation, there is an expectation that the white race must influence the progress of all aspects of coloured communities; including, economic, social and cultural influence.
+Such power was implemented through settler colonialism; which at the at the time was primarily based upon religious missionaries displacing indigenous communities and culture.

 Through these colonial and often dominant narratives and concepts, a multitude of serious development issues and concerns have arisen.
 Such concepts and dialogue needs to be readily addressed and challenged in order to change this narrative and address the West's disposition to dominate and determine a majority of the global communities' narrative.

 A narrative that suggests people who are not of the white race, are in need of ‘saving’, and it’s the duty of the more ‘civilised’ to help.

 With such influential concepts and practises, there is a dangerous tendency to undermine and dismiss an entire culture of people.
 Thus, the ability to implement programs such as voluntourism within these communities.
 Which includes the West’s continual influence through volunteer travel programs.

 Below, you will find a few questions to consider before embarking on a volunteer trip.
 For a more indepth list of considerations, we have also created a detailed list over at: www.useyourprivilegeforgood.com/checklist

 Inspired and adapted from John McCollum's interview by Asia's Hope: www.asiashope.org/tough-questions-about-orphanages-an-interview-with-john-mccollum